Septic, Productivity, Operations, Technician Tips

 • Save money: A malfunctioning septic system can cost $750 to $3,000 to repair and $3,600 to $10,000 to replace, whereas maintenance costs run $200 to $800 every two to four years.

-• Protect home value: Septic systems in need of repair drastically reduce property values and may introduce legal liability.
+• Protect home value: Septic systems needing repair drastically reduce property values and may introduce legal liability.

-• Keep drinking water pure: Proper maintenance of septic systems prevents harmful pollutants from contaminating groundwater and nearby water wells.
+• Keep drinking water pure: Proper septic system maintenance prevents harmful pollutants from contaminating groundwater and nearby water wells.

-• Sell septic service maintenance agreements to residential and commercial customers to maintain steady revenue throughout the year.
+• Sell septic service maintenance agreements to residential and commercial customers for steady yearly revenue.

 • Advise against letting septic tanks back up into the house or flooding the drain field before they call for service.